Quantum clock and Newtonian time

-With these requirements, we shall show that the leading contribution to the dynamics of the density matrix of the system is the von Neumann equation, regardless of the details of the statistical properties of the clock.
-However, the randomness of $\{{\Gamma}_t\}$ will generate a modification of the von Neumann equation, the particulars of which depend on the statistics of the clock.
-In the present paper we look in detail at the case for which the tick sizes follow a gamma distribution.
-This example illustrates the above-indicated feature of having a large number of very small ticks and a small number of much larger ticks, coordinated in such a way that ${\mathbb E}[{\Gamma}_t]=t$ for $t\geq 0$.
+With these ideas in place, we show that the leading contribution to the dynamics of the density matrix of the system is the von Neumann equation, regardless of the details of the statistical properties of the clock.
+However, the randomness of $\{{\sigma}_t\}_{t\geq0}$ will generate a modification of the von Neumann equation, the particulars of which depend on the statistics of the clock.
+Here we formulate the dynamical law of a quantum system subordinated by quantum clock constrained only by the requirements that we have indicated so far, subject to reasonable independence and homogeneity relations.
+Then we look in detail at the case for which the tick sizes follow a gamma distribution.
+This example fully illustrates the above-indicated feature of having a large number of very small ticks and a small number of much larger ticks, coordinated in such a way that condition \eqref{expectation} holds.

-The model contains a parameter $\kappa$ that determines the balance of the rates at which jumps occur for jumps of different sizes.
+The gamma model contains a parameter $\kappa$ that determines the balance of the rates at which jumps occur for jumps of different sizes.
 The Newtonian time is recovered by taking the limit as $\kappa$ gets large.
 If the time shown by a quantum clock is viewed as a small perturbation away from the Newtonian time, then we expect $\kappa$ to be large, and hence we can expand the dynamics as a series in $\kappa^{-1}$.
 In this case the dynamical equation to leading order is given by an equation of the Lindblad type, where the Lindblad operator is the Hamiltonian.
-The model exhibits a generic structure for higher-order corrections.
-These corrections show that although we have a deterministic dynamical equation of a completely-positive trace-preserving Markovian type, there exists a large family of dynamical equations that generalize both the von Neumann equation and the Lindblad equation.
+The model exhibits a generic structure for higher-order corrections that generalizes both the von Neumann equation and the Lindblad term.